tomxbarnesx/git-interview-baseline/README.md

 ![First Two Commits](https://dl.dropboxusercontent.com/s/ikorf1qvvp4tay0/2015-11-02%20at%2011.15%20AM.png)

-### About `master` branch.
+### About the `master` branch.

-Notice that these commits are occurring in a linear sequence of events, almost like a timeline?
+Notice that these commits are occurring in a linear sequence of events, almost like a timeline.
 We call this timeline a branch.
-Whenever you are working on commits in git, you are adding them on a timeline of code called a branch.
-The branch you are on by default at the start of any repository, your main timeline, the main branch is called master.
+Whenever you are working on commits in git, you are adding them to branch, and your main default branch at the start of any repository is called the `master`.

 ![Master Branch](https://dl.dropboxusercontent.com/s/v75as2cf6xr8n8a/2015-11-02%20at%2011.17%20AM.png)